Avik43218/no-libc/README.md

 # no-libc

-Basic programs written in C programming language without using the C standard library (libc).
+This repository contains programs written in freestanding C with libc and x86_64 Assembly.